ComputerScienceImageAnalysisCircle/protuberance-removal/README.md

 Basic Concepts
 --------------

-Here I am presenting the algorithm for removal of bronchial wall proturbance.
+Here I am presenting the algorithm for removal of bronchial wall protuberance.
 The algorithm is very similar to region growing techniques.
 It takes the middle of bronchial lumen and calculates radius of bronchial wall for any given angle.
 If at any point the radius is more